ygraham/mt-qe-eval/README.md

     R --no-save < pearson-sig.R

-This creates a file containing a matrix of p-values for system-pairwise tests, for each pair of systems Williams test is carried out to test significance of the increase in correlation with human scores of metric A over that of metric B is significant.
+This creates a file containing a matrix of p-values pairwise tests for all QE systems.
+For example, for each pair of QE systems A and B, Williams test is carried out to test significance of the increase in correlation with human scores of QE system A over that of QE system B.